 Home Retrofit recommends that the maximum line set length be less than or equal to the manufacturer's specifications, and the line set diameter shall match the manufacturer's recommendations.
-Line sets should be insulated over their entire length.
+The line set shall be insulated over its entire length.
+For ducted heat pumps only, the liquid line can be uninsulated.